Riverfront Transit Center

-The Riverfront Transit Center is a rarely used multi-modal transportation center currently used as a local bus and commuter bus hub for TANK and SORTA during special events, in the city of Cincinnati, Ohio, near Great American Ballpark and The Banks project.
+Aside from its regular use as a terminus of the Metro*Plus bus route, it is used as a local and commuter bus hub for TANK and SORTA during special events at The Banks.
 It runs alongside the Fort Washington Way freeway trench.
 The center was completed in 2003 and has the capacity to handle up to 500 buses and 20,000 people per hour, for use during sporting or other special events.